Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class4.md

 By this end of this lesson, students should be able to...

-1. Compare and contrast abstract data types and concrete data structures
 1. Practice more advanced techniques with lists and arrays
 1. Implement various list manipulation methods such as insert and replace